chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_sqs_queue
 =====================================================
-The ``aws_sqs_queue`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_sqs_queue`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_sqs_queue`` resource to create a queue in Amazon Simple Queue Service (SQS).
 Amazon Simple Queue Service (SQS) offers reliable and scalable hosted queues for storing messages as they travel between distributed components of applications and without requiring each component to be always available.

 Syntax
 -----------------------------------------------------